shivanisbhat/Gen-Ai-Nyaya-Ai/README.md

 ### Web Interface
 1. Open https://gen-ai-nyaya-ai-1.onrender.com/ in your browser
-2. Upload a PDF document (legal contract, etc.)(For sample use Sample.pdf in the repo)
+2. Upload a PDF document (legal contract, etc.)(For sample use Sample.pdf in the repo:https://drive.google.com/file/d/1F6r2L0FKM89QvM7B5cIqXmtTlm2pjcW6/view?usp=sharing)
 3. Click "Analyse Document" to process the file
 4. Use the chat interface to ask questions about your document